plougher/squashfs-tools/Documentation/4.7.3/USAGE-SQFSCAT.md

 Where FILESYSTEM is the name of the input Squashfs filesystem.
 This can be a file or a block device.

-The most simple usage is to give a filesystem and file to cat on the command
+The most simple usage is to give a filesystem and a file to cat on the command
 line:

 ```